Sara-Tucker/c-sharp-notes/aspnet-mvc/basics-temp.md

 These classes have properties and methods which represent the application state and rules.
 They are not tied to the user interface, meaning they could be used the same for a desktop or mobile app.

 View:
-HTML markup displayed to the user.
+HTML displayed to the user.

+Partial View - not a complete page.
+A widget that can be used on different Views.
+Layout page - a template or master page. if you want all your pages to have the same look and feel use a layout.

 Controller:
 Responsible for handing a HTTP request.